How to Encourage Your Teen to Be More Grateful

 According to Psychology Today, grateful people feel better physically and are more likely to take care of them themselves.
 Gratitude helps get rid of negative emotions and can ease depression.
 Being grateful can improve not only

 This post contains affiliate links.
 If you click on a link and buy an item, I earn a small commission.
 Thank you for your support!

 How to Encourage Your Teen to be More Grateful

 Model the gratitude you want to see

 Our children look to us and model our behavior.
-If we want our children to be more grateful, we need to be more grateful.
+Grateful teens are made, not born, folks.
+If we want our teens to be more grateful, we need to be more grateful.
 It’s so easy to get lost in the day-to-day and to complain.
 But that is what our children see and will do as well.

 Make a positive change for yourself AND your teens.